vijay-ram365/BBQ-Splash-Page/README.md

 This is a BBQ splash page from the design offered in Scrimba.

-Some of my HTML and CSS skills are featured here including responsive design, media queries and design.
+Some of my HTML and CSS skills featured here include responsive design, media queries, and design.